ProNet DB: A proteome-wise database for protein surface property representations and RNA-binding profiles: Background Summary

 Similar to the physicochemical property, RNA binding landscape is also an important part of surface property.
 Direct recognition of RNA motifs on RNA-binding proteins (RBPs) can provide information of protein-nucleic acid interaction \cite{wei2022protein}.
 For example, the Pumilio/FBF (PUF) family can govern translations by direct base-protein recognition, such as UGUR motifs on RNA transcripts \cite{quenault2011puf}.
 Thus, the RNA binding profiles of RBPs are the important part to illustrate protein-molecule interaction.
-In this study, we employed the state-of-the-art deep-learning framework NucleicNet \cite{li2019deep} to predict binding preference of RNA constituents and the binding sites on protein surface to provide RNA-binding landscape of the protein structure from the experimentally validated database (PDB) and \textit{in silico} database (AlphaFold DB).
+In this study, we employed the state-of-the-art deep-learning framework NucleicNet \cite{li2019deep} to predict the binding preference of RNA constituents and the binding sites on protein surface to provide RNA-binding landscape of the protein structure from the experimentally validated database (PDB) and \textit{in silico} database (AlphaFold DB).
 Although the dataset is based on prediction, we are the first to provide such a ready-to-use database for downstream applications, such as CRISPR-Cas system optimization \cite{tycko2016methods}, RBP-targeting therapeutics discovery \cite{gebauer2021rna}, and aptamer-guided drug delivery system development \cite{alshaer2018aptamer}.

-In summary, we proposed a comprehensive database for protein surface feature, ProNet DB, which contains protein surface physicochemical representations and RNA-binding landscape for more than 33,000 protein structures covering the proteome (\textit{Homo sapiens}, \textit{Saccharomyces cerevisiae}) from AlphaFold DB and PDB.
-For each protein, we provide the original protein structure, surface property representation including hydrophobicity, charge distribution, hydrogen bond, interacting face, and RNA-binding landscape such as RNA binding site and RNA binding preference.
+In summary, we proposed a comprehensive database for protein surface feature, ProNet DB, which contains protein surface physicochemical representations and RNA-binding landscape for more than 326,175 protein structures covering the 16 model organism proteomes from AlphaFold DB and PDB.
+For each protein, we provided the original protein structure, surface property representation including hydrophobicity, charge distribution, hydrogen bond, interacting face, and RNA-binding landscape such as RNA binding site and RNA binding preference.
 To interpret protein surface property representation and RNA binding landscape intuitively, we also integrate Mol* and Online 3D Viewer to visualize representation on the protein surface.
-The server now can be assessed at \href{https://proj.cse.cuhk.edu.hk/pronet/}{https://proj.cse.cuhk.edu.hk/pronet/} and future releases will expand the species and property coverage.
+The server now can be assessed at \href{https://proj.cse.cuhk.edu.hk/aihlab/pronet/}{https://proj.cse.cuhk.edu.hk/aihlab/pronet/} and future releases will expand the species and property coverage.